The Firs

 As the educational activities expand and the Firs have more visitors, the Trust have added to its facilities, low carbon units have been installed for teaching and meetings, two self-composting toilets, and an attractive energy efficient classroom which is used by Plumpton College to deliver lessons in horticulture for local students.

 Now that the building work is done we've been focusing on enhancing the appearance and making it more welcoming to local people.
-In addition to it its openness, space and sea views, we've been planting fruit trees and plants and have made and installed a bug hotel, all to increase the biodiversity and interest of the site.
-We're also in the process of creating a seating area in front of the MUGA, which can be used for parents or the general public to use whilst their children are playing sport.
+In addition to its openness, space and sea views, we've been planting fruit trees and plants.
+We have also made and installed bug hotels, bucket ponds and dead hedges across the site to increase biodiversity.